ljufa/ljufa/README.md

-# 👋 Hello there!
-I am Dragan.

 ### 👨🏼‍💻&nbsp;About Me

 I'm a tech enthusiast who loves building cool stuff!
-My interests range from reliable and scalable distributed systems to automation, embedded systems, and all things Linux. 🐧
+My interests range from distributed systems to automation, embedded systems, and all things Linux. 🐧

 When I'm not coding, you can find me tinkering with DIY audio electronics or bringing microcontrollers to life. 🎧